aarnphm/aarnphm.github.io/content/thoughts/Philosophy and Nietzsche.md

 ## The Gay Science

+_I wouldn't say I fully understand what Nietzsche have to convey, but some of the aphorism I do think about_

 Mentions the Death of God and start the introduction to the doctrine of eternal occurrence

 > [!note] The connotation of "gay" in Nietzsche's dialectics
 >
 > The original title was "la gayza scienza", and "gay" doesn't necessarily means homosexuality, rather flexible and joyful.
 > If word for word to be transcribed, it would meant The Joyful Science.

+> [!note] aphorism 24

 ---